 Child poverty is becoming an ever more serious issue in Japan, and it is said that one in seven children*4 live in financially difficult situations.

-Sony is working closely with "Kodomo-Shokudo" (a safe place for children to visit and welcomes them with warm meals) and outside organizations to support children in these circumstances and offer various programs such as experience programming with IoT Programming block MESH and the opportunity to use "Smile Fight"*5 which uses Sony's facial recognition technology.
+Sony is working closely with "Kodomo-Shokudo" (a community diner) and outside organizations to support children in these circumstances and offer various programs such as experience programming with IoT Programming block MESH and the opportunity to use "Smile Fight"*5 which uses Sony's facial recognition technology.